 Optional but fun:

-If you love this one as much as we do, you can also double or triple the recipe to keep on hand or give as a gift (hint, hint: check out our limited edition Holiday Prints).
+If you love this one as much as we do, you can also double or triple the recipe to keep on hand or give as a gift.
 The beauty in this recipe is that you can make substitutions or leave things out as needed so you don’t need to run to the store.
 Just make sure you have the cinnamon and cloves.

 Top Off Your Entrees or Side Dishes